 We all know how important it is to ensure the final resume product is perfect.
 This is one area that cannot afford to be overlooked.
-Believe it or not, it’s not uncommon to find many mistakes after proofreading your resume the first time.
+Believe it or not, it’s not uncommon to find many mistakes after you read the resume the first time.
+Learning how to proofread a resume will help you find those critical errors.

 After you review the document so many times it starts to blur and you can miss something glaring.
 However, even one misspelled word or grammatical error can cost you an interview.
 Perfection is the goal when it comes to resume writing.